$\mathcal{N}=2$ Super-Teichm\"uller Theory: Ptolemy transformation in the special cases

 Again if $\vec[BC]$ and $\vec[AD]$ are identified, a similar argument shows that the rule is given by

 and no extra signs are needed.

-\begin{Cor} In the case of $F_1^1$, where $\vec[AB]$ is identified with $\vec[DC]$, and $\vec[BC]$ is identified with $\vec[AD]$, the Ptolemy transform $\R^{6|4}\to \R^{6|4}$ is given by
+\begin{Cor} In the case of $F_1^1$, where $\vec[AB]$ is identified with $\vec[DC]$ and $\vec[BC]$ is identified with $\vec[AD]$, the Ptolemy transform $\R^{6|4}\to \R^{6|4}$ is given by

-where $f$ is given by $\eqref{ef}$, $\mu,\nu$ are given by \eqref{mu}-\eqref{nu}, and the spin graph evolves as in Figure \ref{flipgraph} but all four outside branches are not flipped.
+where $f$ is given by $\eqref{ef}$, $\mu,\nu$ are given by \eqref{mu}-\eqref{nu}, and the spin graph evolves as in Figure \ref{flipgraph} but all four outside branches are unflipped.
 Furthermore, flipping twice return to the same configuration. \end{Cor}